-If there is media involvement, in any capacity, with a child placed within the 4Kids network, the Network Provider must inform 4Kids via the 4kids4families.org website.
+If there is media involvement, in any capacity, with a child placed within the 4Kids network, the Network Provider must inform 4Kids via the Help Center on the website at 4kids4families.org/providers.
 This includes both positive and negative media involvement.